 Half Veil or Full Veil or No Veil At All?

-Found yourself half naked in the change room of the bridal boutique waiting to try on your dream dress when suddenly you’re hit with the mother of all questions – to veil or not to veil?
+Found yourself half naked in the changing room of the bridal boutique waiting to try on your dream dress when suddenly you’re hit with the mother of all questions – to veil or not to veil?
 Yep, you’re not alone.
 Cathedral, chapel, waltz, mantilla; who knew there were so many different types!

-You might not have given much thought to it, but did you know the tradition of wearing a veil stems back to Roman days?
+You might not have given much thought to it, but did you know the tradition of wearing a veil stems back to the Roman days?
 Hiding away from evil spirits who were jealous of their good fortune and happiness, brides would disguise their faces beneath a veil to conceal their identity.

 These days you need not be so wary.
 Wear it traditional, covered in glitter, pearls or feathers, golden edged, or a simple half style pinned into your hair, a bridal veil does give you all the ‘feels’ (and you don’t need to be having a church wedding either).

 For better or worse, many of these traditions have been brewing for hundreds of years, and not surprisingly, they’re all about giving the couple the best possible start to their marriage.

 So if you’re one to believe in a little Lady Luck, perhaps it’s best to heed these legends so as not to leave it all to chance.